Reviews Communities Blog FAQ Services Contact

 CalHFA Dream For All generally follows the county’s conforming loan limit near the high 900,000s for a single unit.
 SDHC city programs often cap prices around 807,500.
 County CalHome has no separate purchase cap beyond lender approval, but your income, DTI, and program rules still govern what you can buy.

-Does this advice apply to La Mesa and National City too?
+Does San Diego down payment assistance apply to La Mesa and National City too?

 Yes.
 In La Mesa, you may rely on County CalHome or CalHFA depending on your income and price.
 In National City, CalHFA applies countywide, and County CalHome may be an option if the property sits in an eligible area and you meet 80 percent AMI.
 City-specific SDHC funds vary by participating city and funding cycle.

-Can you stack multiple programs, and how much can you combine?
+Can you stack multiple down payment assistance programs in San Diego, and how much can you combine?

 You can often stack as long as you respect each program’s cap and your lender’s overlays.
 Total assistance typically cannot exceed about 40 percent of the property value.
 Example: Dream For All at 20 percent plus County CalHome at 17 percent can work, provided you remain under caps and meet DTI and reserve rules.

-How fast can you secure assistance before offer deadlines?
+How fast can you secure down payment assistance before offer deadlines in San Diego?

 CalHFA Dream For All uses a defined voucher registration window, then you proceed once selected and approved.
 SDHC and County CalHome are first-come-first-served while funds last.
 You should pre-qualify with a CalHFA-approved lender, complete homebuyer education early, and keep documents updated to write clean offers quickly.